google/automotive-design-compose/docs/_docs/animations.md

 <img src="./animations/SyncPrototype.png">

 ## Variant change animations
 When variants change programmatically using the `@DesignVariant` customization, they will use a default spring animation for the transition.
-This can be customized using the custom animation API by specifying an easing type and duration in the `DesignDocSetting()` function that enables the squoosh animation code path.
+This can be customized using the custom animation API by specifying an easing type, duration, and delay in the `DesignDocSetting()` function that enables the squoosh animation code path.
 Populate the new `customVariantTransition` parameter with a function that takes a `VariantTransitionContext` and returns an `AnimationTransition` interface.
-The context provides some data on variant that is changing, and the `AnimationTransition` needs a function `animationSpec()` that returns `AnimationSpec<Float>`.
-The `SmartAnimationTransition` is the only supported transition at this time.
-The easiest way to use this is to use a compose function such as `androidx.compose.animation.core.tween`.
+The context provides some data on variant that is changing, and the `AnimationTransition` needs two functions: `animationSpec()` that returns `AnimationSpec<Float>`, and `delayMillis()` that returns an `Int` representing the number of milliseconds to wait before beginning the animation.
+The `SmartAnimateTransition` is the only supported transition at this time.
+The easiest way to use this is to use a compose function such as `androidx.compose.animation.core.tween`, and optionally, the delay time in milliseconds.

 Here is an example: